“For me, when everything goes wrong – that’s when adventure starts.”

 Me: 42nd and 5th.
 We need to hurry.

 I show him the strategy of pushing the box and he goes to work.
 I carry his rolling suitcase, the album artwork, and the Osprey pack.
 We make our way through Grand Central which is even more packed than usual.
-Conditions continue to deteriorate and the man starts to slow down.
-We alternate jobs of bull rushing the box until we reach the exit.
-The man’s expression has changed from determination to defeat.
+Conditions continue to deteriorate, and the man starts to slow down, so we alternate jobs of bull-rushing the box until we reach the exit.
+I look at my partner, and a sense of worry sweeps through me when I notice that the man’s expression has changed from determination to defeat.

 Man: I’m 50 years old, I can’t do this.

 Me: You’re quitting on me?
 You aren’t getting paid.

 Man: You can’t do that!
 Give me my money!

 Me: I’ll give you $5 now, or you can get the full $20 if you help me finish the expedition.